jbright927/JSON-Parser/README.md

-# JSON_Parser
+# JSON Parser
-An android app designed to parse JSON, display it in a feed and then promote our glorious Canadian countrymen.
+This is a simple Android app designed to parse a JSON feed, display content appropriately and then promote our glorious Canadian countrymen